wangharold001/cse15l-report3/report.md

     chapter-7.txt-                to Saudi Arabia.
 In 1997, he returned to Florida and then, along with two friends, chapter-7.txt-                went back to Arizona and began his flight training there in earnest.
 After about

+In this first example, we queried for flight schools, since we were curious about the location and involvement of different flight schools in relation to 9/11.

     root@DESKTOP-HTAG1J5:/mnt/d/ucsd/y2q1/cse 15l/technical/911report# grep -A 5 -r "NSLU"
     chapter-13.5.txt:            81.
 FBI email, Jane to Steve, NSLU Response, Aug.
 29, 2001."
 Jane" says she only